X

 Find out with the help of our Small Business-Certified tax pros

 Before the OB3 legislation was enacted, the 2024 inflation adjusted limits were $1.22 Million for the deduction, phasing out at $3.05 Million.
-As you can see, The Big Beautiful Bill elevated the Section 179 thresholds significantly.
-Before the most recent update, Section 179 last saw notable changes after 2017’s tax reform.
-At that time, the Section 179 deduction and phaseout limits also increased, and the types of property eligible were also impacted.
+As you can see, The Big Beautiful Bill elevated the Section 179 thresholds significantly, and it continues to adjust for inflation.
+Before the most recent update, this deduction last saw notable changes after 2017’s TCJA tax reform.
+At that time, the deduction and phaseout limits also increased, and the types of property eligible were also impacted.

-Read on to find out how Section 179 expensing works today.
+Read on to find out how Section 179 expenses works today.

 Who qualifies for Section 179 deductions?